kchinzei/raspi-pca9685/README.md

 ---
 ## Software PWM vs. Hardware PWM

+You can use
+[raspi-soft-pwm](https://github.com/nebrius/raspi-soft-pwm) without
-You can get PWM outputs using [raspi-soft-pwm](https://github.com/nebrius/raspi-soft-pwm) without extra cost for a hardware PWM board.
-But you may consider hardware PWM in the following occasions required;
+extra cost for a hardware PWM board.
+But you may consider using hardware PWM in the following occasions required;
 - Gitter-free output,
 - Linearity at low PWM output,
 - Many outputs,
 - Less burden to CPU.

-You can determine if you need hardware PWM or software PWM is sufficient for your purpose, by prototyping using [raspi-soft-pwm](https://github.com/nebrius/raspi-soft-pwm).
+You can determine if you need hardware PWM, or software PWM is sufficient for your purpose, by prototyping using [raspi-soft-pwm](https://github.com/nebrius/raspi-soft-pwm).
 A prototype code may look like this (the sample code modified from